Collective or Class Actions and Claims Aggregation in the United Kingdom

 All but one of the CPO applications made to the CAT so far have sought certification to proceed on an opt-out basis.
 This is unsurprising, and it is expected that this trend will continue, particularly for claims where the loss suffered by each individual claimant is relatively small, and the costs of bringing the action are being covered either partly or wholly by third-party litigation funding.

 Another unsurprising trend is that the majority of cases have involved (although they may not be limited to) follow-on claims, namely, they are based on an underlying infringement decision by the UK or EU competition authorities.
 In follow-on claims, there is no need to prove the existence of the infringement; instead, the claimant only has to show that the infringement caused them loss and the amount of that loss.
-However, it is notable that two CPO applications have also been made on a stand-alone basis, in respect of alleged illegal overcharges paid by millions of rail passengers for rail travel to or from the outer boundaries of Transport for London’s fare zones.
-These cases are also the first CPO applications to involve an alleged abuse of dominance and not an infringement of the prohibition on anti-competitive agreements.
+However, it is notable that a number of CPO applications have also been made on a stand-alone basis, including applications in respect of alleged illegal overcharges paid by millions of rail passengers for rail travel to or from the outer boundaries of Transport for London’s fare zones, an application in respect of alleged leverage of a dominant position in the supply of LTE chipsets with the alleged result that smartphone manufacturers paid supra-competitive royalties for patents as well as the claims against Apple and Google for alleged overcharging by imposing a 30 per cent commission on digital purchases in the Apple App Store and Google Play Store.
+These cases are also some of the first CPO applications to involve an alleged abuse of dominance and not an infringement of the prohibition on anticompetitive agreements.

 The claims brought to date have involved a roughly equal split between claims brought on behalf of consumers and those brought on behalf of businesses.
-In relation to consumer claims, it is interesting that the most recent CPO application, made by Mark McLaren Class Representative Limited on behalf of UK motorists who bought or leased vehicles affected by a cartel in ‘roll-on, roll-off’ shipping services, has been made on behalf of indirect purchasers, namely, the end purchasers of the vehicles in question.
-Separate claims brought by the manufacturers of the affected vehicles – who were the direct purchasers of the affected shipping services – have also been brought in the High Court.
-With regard to business claims, it is notable that these involve potentially large businesses as well as smaller businesses: for example, in the notice of application published in respect of the opt-out action lodged by Michael O’Higgins FX Class Representative Ltd in July 2019 in respect of the European Commission’s Forex infringement decisions, the proposed definition of the class of claimants is stated to be ‘intended to capture all the varieties of “main customers” of FX traders referred to in the Commission’s press release of 16 May 2019 . . . namely asset managers, pension funds, hedge funds, major companies and other banks’.
+With regard to business claims, it is notable that these involve potentially large businesses as well as smaller businesses: for example, in the notice of application published in respect of the opt-out action lodged by Michael O’Higgins FX Class Representative Ltd in July 2019 in respect of the European Commission’s Forex infringement decisions, the proposed definition of the class of claimants is stated to be ‘intended to capture all the varieties of “main customers” of FX traders referred to in the Commission’s press release of 16 May 2019, namely ‘asset managers, pension funds, hedge funds, major companies and other banks’.
 The second CPO application brought in relation to the Forex infringements by Mr Phillip Evans also includes a near-identical description of the types of businesses intended to be captured within the claimant classes.
 That said, larger companies may of course choose to actively opt-out of any collective action and bring their claims directly (either individually or jointly with a smaller number of other similarly affected companies).
 The ongoing litigation following on from the Trucks and Forex infringements provides a good illustration of this in practice: in addition to the pending CPO applications, a number of larger companies have already initiated follow-on claims separately, both before the CAT and in the High Court (see further the section below on ‘informal’ claims aggregation).

 Eligibility of claims